Magnox: Windscale

 The UK's first full-scale nuclear reactor was the Windscale Pile in Sellafield.
 The pile was designed for the production of plutonium-239 which was bred in multi-week reactions taking place in natural uranium fuel.
-Under normal conditions, natural uranium is not sensitive enough to its own neutrons to maintain a chain reaction.
+Under normal conditions, natural uranium does not absorb enough of its own emitted "fast" neutrons to maintain a chain reaction.
 To improve the fuel's sensitivity to neutrons, a neutron moderator is used, in this case highly purified graphite.

 The reactors consisted of a huge cube of this material (the "pile") made up of many smaller blocks and drilled through horizontally to make a large number of fuel channels.
 Uranium fuel was placed in aluminium canisters and pushed into the channels in the front, pushing previous fuel canisters through the channel and out the back of the reactor where they fell into a pool of water.
 The system was designed to work at low temperatures and power levels and was air-cooled with the help of large fans.

 Graphite is flammable and presents a serious safety risk.
 This was demonstrated on 10 October 1957 when Unit 1 of the now two-unit site caught fire.
 The reactor burned for three days, and massive contamination was only avoided due to the addition of filtering systems that had previously been derided as unnecessary "follies".